njdiazsoler/pokedex-web/README.md

 $ docker run -p 3000:80 pokedex-web
 ```

-Your app is ready to be deployed!
+The web app is ready!